MarkNjunge/mqtt-broker/README.md

 # MQTT Broker

-A node.js MQTT broker with data storage in MongoDB.
+A node.js MQTT broker app with data storage in MongoDB.

 For an explanation of MQTT, see [MQTT Essentials](https://www.hivemq.com/mqtt-essentials/).